jilsnshah/ai_shopping_assistant/README.md

 # AI Shopping Assistant Platform - MVP

 A comprehensive AI-powered shopping assistant platform that allows sellers to register their business, add products, manage orders, and track payments with a clean web interface.
+Features persistent conversation memory using Google Cloud SQL.

-## Features
+## 🌟 Key Features

 ### 🏪 Business Management
 ✅ **Business Registration**: Register with company name and description